SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Methodology

 \section{Methodology}

-To overcome the severe degradation of reasoning diversity and the inherent inefficiency of prefix rectification mentioned above, we present SCOPE, a dual-path training framework.
+To overcome the aforementioned degradation of reasoning diversity and the inherent inefficiency of prefix rectification, we present SCOPE, a dual-path training framework.
 As illustrated in Figure \ref{fig:main_pipeline}, SCOPE routes on-policy rollouts based on trajectory outcomes, and filters out misleading teacher noise through perplexity-calibrated adaptive weighting.
-We first describe the outcome-driven trajectory branching (\S\ref{subsec:branching}), then detail the dual-path weighting mechanism (\S\ref{subsec:weighting}), and finally formulate the overall objective (\S\ref{subsec:objective}).
+We first describe the outcome-driven group branching (\S\ref{subsec:branching}), then detail the dual-path adaptive weighting mechanism (\S\ref{subsec:weighting}), and finally formulate the overall objective (\S\ref{subsec:objective}).